-A mechanism by which Agent/Representative/Planner (who retired on or before December 31, 2010), TWU-represented, and APFA-represented employees gain eligibility for and pay for their Retiree Medical Benefit.
-To prefund your Retiree Medical Benefit means that you elect to prepay contributions during your active working years.
-When you retire, if you have met the prefunding requirements (and the other requirements for eligibility in the Retiree Medical Benefit), you may enter the Retiree Standard Medical Option at no further contribution cost to you.
+A mechanism by which employees gained eligibility for and paid for their Retiree Medical Benefit.
+To prefund your Retiree Medical Benefit means that you elected to pre-pay contributions during your active working years.
+When you retired, if you had met the prefunding requirements (and the other requirements for eligibility in the Retiree Medical Benefit), you were able to enter the Retiree Standard Medical Option at no further contribution cost to you.

-Pre-existing condition (or pre-existing condition limitation) (applies to disability coverages)

-A pre-existing condition includes any physical or mental condition that was diagnosed or treated before the participant's original coverage effective date (the date first enrolled in coverage) in a plan and that will not be covered under that plan for a specified period after enrollment.
+Pre-existing condition (or pre-existing condition limitation (applies to Optional Short Term Disability Insurance and American Airlines, Inc. Long Term Disability Plan for active employees only A pre-existing condition includes any physical or mental condition that was diagnosed or treated before the participant's original coverage effective date (the date first enrolled in coverage) in a plan and that will not be covered under that plan for a specified period after enrollment.